Justsomeguy241/Out-of-the-box/README.md

 ## Developer & Contributions

-adxze (Game Developer & Systems Designer)
+Muhammad Rafi R (Game Developer)
   <br>

 ## About

-WarpPlatform is a 2D platformer where you unlock new movement abilities and navigate levels using teleportation mechanics.
-Players progress through stages by mastering abilities like double jumping, wall jumping, dashing, and sliding while using strategic teleportation between portals to solve platforming challenges.
+Out of the Box is a 2D puzzle-platformer where you play as a fox and crow duo.
+You can switch between the fox and crow to get through levels, each bringing their own strengths to help you along the way.The game mixes puzzle-solving and platforming, pushing you to figure out how to use both characters together to progress.
 <br>

 ## Key Features